silaspe/maths/docs/rand.md

 .

 Yess, I spelled "restaraunt" first try

 .

 We are back in alabama, and we are finaly going to tabconf.

+.

+False alarm, that's today.
+Plus, tabconf is in georgia